 - Autonomic disorder

-- Cerebellar ataxia is another rare manifestation of systemic lupus erythematosus
+- Cerebellar ataxia and multiple sclerosis are other rare manifestations of systemic lupus erythematosus

 Our stem cell team of researchers have determined the involvement of all elements of the immune system in SLE, dubbing the disorder as the “prototypical autoimmune disorder.”